NIVANorge/pHox/README.md

 # pHox
-Software for operating box instruments developed in NIVA.
+Software for operating box instruments for automated spectrophotometric measurements (pH and CO3) developed in NIVA.

-* automated spectrophotometric measurements (pH and CO3)
+It also supports pCO2 instrument (TODO: description).

 #### supported box configurations:
 * pH